of the Bone Marrow Biopsy procedure

 closely to monitor the lymphoma and perhaps the preferred treatment

-influence the timing or approach to treatment.
-If you have no
+influence the timing or approach to treatment - or how you are

 results: Your doctor might order a BMB if unusual or